Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 This is the most common type of gauntlet used to settle most major disputes.

 As the main goal during this type of gauntlet is not to destroy the other side but to achieve a specific goal, each side in a gauntlet of contention uses [Morale](#morale) to track their progress towards achieving their goal.

-During a gauntlet of destruction:

-- When a character successfully attacks, they reduce their target's morale by **1** and increase their team's morale by **1**
-- When a character successfully defends, they increase their team's morale by **1** and reduce their attacker's morale by **1**
+Whenever a character succeeds on a test, their team's morale increases by **1** and whenever they fail, it decreases by **1.**

 Gauntlets of contention come in two different varieties depending on the goal you want to achieve.